-3. Degrade existing landscape This impacts may occur when vegetation cover/topsoil is removed, or man-made structures are introduced into least disturbing nature, or when new structures obstruct the view to an existing beautiful landscape Site clearance Site excavation Construction of new facilities in areas with beautiful/valuable landscape Maintain vegetation cover where possible Implement good waste management practices Cover construction waste with top soil for planting trees/flowers Contractor Provincial MAL officer and MAL's E&amp;S focal points with support of the E&amp;S consultants 4.
-Solid Waste generation Excavation and construction works generate waste.
-Agriculture production and processing waste Waste is also generated from unused materials: timber/glass/metal, packaging materials or by the workers: lunch containers, leftover food etc. Excavation &amp; construction activities Agriculture production and processing Construction workers daily domestic activities Provide waste bins for litter/garbage and refuse collection.
+grade existing dscape This impacts may occur when vegetation cover/topsoil is removed, or man-made structures are introduced into least disturbing nature, or when new structures obstruct the view to an existing beautiful landscape Site clearance Site excavation Construction of new facilities in areas with beautiful/valuable landscape Maintain vegetation cover where possible Implement good waste management practices Cover construction waste with top soil for planting trees/flowers Contractor Provincial MAL officer and MAL's E&S focal points with support of the E&S consultants id Waste neration Demolished building materials Excavation and construction- generated waste Adequacy of reused and recycled waste Agriculture production and processing waste Waste is also generated from unused materials: timber/glass/metal, packaging materials or by the workers: lunch containers, leftover food etc. Site/land clearance Temporary storage and disposal of demolished building materials Excavation & construction activities Agriculture production and processing Construction workers daily domestic activities Provide waste bins for litter/garbage and refuse collection.
 Waste bins shall be covered, tip-proof, weatherproof and scavenger proof.
-Do not burn waste on-site Store solid waste temporarily on site in a designated area approved by the Work Supervisors Dispose of construction waste only in areas approved by local community/authorities Do not dispose of any material in environmentally sensitive areas such as swamp/lagoon/sea grass bed, mangrove areas, or grassland seasonally inundated, or any area that is protected as a green space in watercourses.
+Promote options for reused and recycled waste per the national environmental requirements Do not burn waste on-site Store solid waste temporarily on site in a designated area approved by the Work Supervisors Dispose of demolished building waste and construction waste only in areas approved by local community/authorities Do not dispose of any material in environmentally sensitive areas such as swamp/lagoon/sea grass bed, mangrove areas, or grassland seasonally inundated, or any area that is protected as a green space in watercourses.
 Reuse recyclable materials where possible.
-Materials such as wooden plates, steel, scaffolding material, site holding, packaging material shall be collected and separated on-site from other waste sources for reuse, for use as fill or provided to recycling vendors.
-Others (specify) Contractor Provincial MAL officer and MAL's E&S focal points with support of the E&S consultants
+Materials such as wooden plates, steel, scaffolding material, site Contractor Provincial MAL officer and MAL's E&S focal points with support of the E&S consultants